 Expect the unexpected in Speyer, where ancient treasures harmoniously co-exist with modern day innovation.
 For something really unexpected, venture into a spooky, candlelit tasting room to sample flavorful elixirs made from wine vinegars.
 Utterly unique and surprisingly delicious, and something you’ll experience with no other river cruise line.
 The ship docks in Germersheim, where you’ll have to choose between boarding a motorcoach to the nearby town of Speyer for a guided walking tour or taking in an exclusive tasting at a local vinegar estate.

 Strasbourg is invariably described as quaint, a rather overused word that in this case is perfectly apropos.
 Whether you see it via a canal boat or on foot with an insightful local expert, this historic town with its cobbled lanes, half-timbered homes, giant stork nests and impossible-to-resist pastry shops will win your heart.
 Kehl, directly across the river from Strasbourg, will be your ship’s base while you explore the Alsatian capital, which is known as the “Crossroads of Europe” for its strategic location halfway between Paris and Prague.
-You may choose to see Strasbourg via its historic canals (the way Strasbourg has been seen by its visitors through the centuries), which would give you an enlightening and relaxing overview of this historically important city.
-Or you may experience the historic core as the locals do, with an exclusive walking tour.
+You may choose to see Strasbourg, which would give you an enlightening and relaxing overview of this historically important city.
+Or you may experience the historic core as the locals do, with a walking tour.
 If you’re feeling adventurous, take advantage of Uniworld’s bicycles or Nordic walking sticks and explore the banks of the river.